akynazh/ins-bat/README.md

 The downloaded posts will be recorded to prevent the script from downloading them again.

-If you login successfully, the script will save the session, which reduce the time to login next time.
+If you login successfully, the script saves the session.
+The next time you run the script, the script will load the session, which reduces the time to login.

 ## Prerequisites